 Students will wipe down their laptops to disinfect after entry in the building.
 Materials to wipe down the laptops will be provided by the school.

 All temperatures will be checked upon arrival at the school.
-If a student has a temperature of 100 degrees or higher, they will immediately be placed in an isolation room and the student will be sent home immediately if they are an adult.
+If a student has a temperature of 100 degrees or higher, they will immediately be placed in an isolation room and the student will be sent home immediately after contact is made with a parent if they are an adult.
 If a minor student has a temperature , we will first attempt to contact their parent or guardian before asking them to leave.
 Students must leave the building within 30 minutes from the initial phone call.
 It is imperative that parents of minor students be accessible while their children are in school.

 If a student is coughing, running a fever of 100 degrees or higher, or is generally feeling ill, he or she must stay home.
 All families should ensure the temperature of their student is checked before sending them to school.
 Students must be fever and symptom free for 24 hours before returning to school.
 Whenever possible in this situation, students should attend class remotely to keep up on their work.
 Please report absences to us at 513-334-3607 as soon as possible.